hds-sandbox/bulk_RNAseq_course/develop/03_experimental_planning.md

 ## Batch effects

-Batch effects are a significant issue for RNA-Seq analyses, since you can see significant differences in expression due solely to the batch effect.
+A batch effect appears when variance is introduced into your data as a consequence of technical issues such as sample collection, storage, experimental protocol, etc. Batch effects are problematic for RNA-Seq analyses, since you may see significant differences in expression due solely to the batch effect.

 <p align="center">
 <img src="./img/03_experimental_planning/batch_effect_pca.png" width="600">